usnistgov/nist-mud/README.md

 ### Configure the Controller Host ###

-Add the following to /etc/hosts so the java library can look up our fake host.
+Add the following to /etc/hosts on your controller so the java library can look up our fake host.

       203.0.113.13   www.nist.local
+      203.0.113.14   www.antd.local

 On the host where you are running the controller, start Karaf